Don’t sweat. In this guide, we’ll help you troubleshoot an AC system that’s blowing warm air so you can get back to feeling great.

 You already know that your HVAC likely bears at least some of the blame for the stale air issues in your house.
 (Need more info?
 Check out When to replace your air conditioner and our Home heating guide.)

-All in all, heat pumps are so good, we call them the Tesla of HVAC (it’s a joke, but not really).
+All in all, heat pumps are so advanced, we call them the Tesla of HVAC (it’s a joke, but not really).

 More to the point: Unlike on-again-off-again HVAC systems, heat pumps provide a constant flow of fresh, purified air throughout your home—365 days per year—which will make stale air a thing of the past in your previously stuffy house.

-The biggest downside to heat pumps, frankly, is the initial cost; installing a heat pump costs roughly the same as installing a heater and an air conditioner.
+The biggest downside to heat pumps, frankly, is the initial cost.
 (Learn more about heat pump costs at The Ultimate Guide to Heat Pumps.)

 While we’re talking home improvement projects, there’s also one other thing you should strongly consider.